red-hat-storage/gluster-test-drive-docs/docs/gluster-module-2.md

 We will now build a *replicated* volume using the gdeploy method.
 A replicated volume architecture groups Gluster bricks into replica peers, storing multiple copies of the files as they are being written by the Gluster clients.

 For this replicated volume deployment, the backing filesystems have *not* been pre-configured as in the above distributed volume example.
 The provided gdeploy configuration file includes all of the information needed to setup the `/dev/xvdc` block devices with *LVM* thin provisioning and format and mount an *XFS* filesystem.
-It then further defines the Gluster volume architecture for the rep01 volume.
+It then further defines the Gluster volume architecture for the repvol volume.

 View the gdeploy configuration file with the below command.